VurghleTheRed/MinecraftMods/README.md

 That should be it.
 You could run your Neoforge Installation to make sure everything is working correctly.
 If you run into any issues, I'm happy to help.

 **The Mods**
+**You must install all mods except Dynamic Lights and Sort it Out to connect**

 🗺️ Biomes O' Plenty: Adds 50+ new biomes to the game across all three dimensions.
 Some biomes add new resources to the game.